lvkaszus/asklvkaszus/documentation/API/Administrator.md

 1. Deletes all questions from the `Questions` table in the database.
 2. Commits the changes to the database.
 3. If an error occurs during the process, an error message is returned.
-4. Logs the error and provides a generic failure response if the purge cannot be completed.

 ### Purge Specific Question